These small batch brownies are easy to make brownies. These brownies are baked in a loaf pan to create 8 thick and fudgy brownies.

 These brownies are perfect if you only want a couple of fudgy brownies and not a whole tray.
 The brownies are filled with cocoa powder and two types of chocolate chips

-I wanted to create a small batch brownie recipe that is made in a loaf pan.
+I wanted to create a small batch brownies recipe that is made in a loaf pan.
 These brownies are perfect for that!
 They make thick and chewy brownies!

 The best part about these brownies are the chocolate chips.
 There are two type of chocolate chips which makes them extra rich!

 These brownies are perfect to make on the weekend as a great baking activity and if you have a chocolate craving.